PAminai/Altium/README.md

 # Altium
 This is the homepage for the Altium Designer Course.
-Here you can find links to all class materials used your projects.
+Here you can find links to all class materials used your for projects.

 Instructor: Pouya Aminaie (pooya.aminai@gmail.com) Course Channel: t.me\Altium_ShirazU